ClickCease

 2. Testing Requirements: PAT testing involves both visual inspections and electrical tests, while fixed wiring testing involves more in-depth electrical tests.

 3. Test Frequency: PAT testing is typically conducted more frequently than fixed wiring testing, as electrical equipment is more likely to be damaged or replaced.
+For recommended intervals, see how often electrics should be tested in the UK.

 Choosing the Right Test for Your Needs

 To determine which test is appropriate for your needs, you should consider factors such as the type of premises, the type of equipment, and the level of risk.
 For example, a school may need both PAT testing and fixed wiring testing, as they have both electrical equipment and installations that need to be tested.
+For guidance specific to education settings, see our overview of PAT testing best practices for schools.
+For guidance specific to education settings, see our overview of PAT testing best practices for schools.

 Conclusion